thomhines/interface-design/Day 03.md

 ### Discuss Reading
 *The Psychopathology of Everyday Things*

-- How does this stuff apply to interface design?

 - Affordances
 	- The door
-	- The projector (only one button to do two functions)
+	- Bad: The projector (only one button to do two functions)
-	- The phone vs. the car (one button per function in the car)
+	- Good: The phone vs. the car (one button per function in the car)
-	- Show examples from [Pinterest](http://www.pinterest.com/search/pins/?q=product%20design) (product design and UI design)
+	- What about digital?
+Show examples from [Pinterest](http://www.pinterest.com/search/pins/?q=product%20design) (product design and UI design)

+Talk about the many kinds of affordances as mentioned at [Smashing Magazine](http://www.smashingmagazine.com/2014/06/24/affordance-most-underrated-word-in-web-design/):
+	- Explicit (Click here...)
+	- Pattern (recognizable icons or conventions)
+	- Hidden (requires hover or non-standard interaction to use, such as Clear)
+	- False (appears to be an affordance but it's not, or it does something you wouldn't expect)
+	- Negative (Shows that an action can not be made, such as a disabled button)

 - Provide a Good Conceptual Model
 	- The refrigerator